marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 <img
 src="/web/updates/images/2015/12/getting-started-pwa/pwa-polymer-starter-kit-@1x.jpg" alt="Polymer starter kit displaying Progressive Web App features built in"/>

-The current version of PSK is missing support for some of the more advanced performance patterns (e.g application shell model, async loading) you find in some Progressive Polymer web apps.
+The current version of PSK is missing support for some of the more advanced performance patterns (e.g application shell model, async loading) you find in some progressive Polymer web apps.

 We aim to try baking these patterns into PSK in 2016, but early experiments around this can be found in the Polymer [Zuperkulblog](https://github.com/PolymerLabs/zuperkulblog-progressive) app by Rob Dodson and the excellent [Polymer Perf Patterns](https://www.youtube.com/watch?v=Yr84DpNaMfk) talk by Eric Bidelman.